-Time period Coverage Data requirements/calculation Data sources Outputs and outcomes of the last completed fiscal year CG.
-Published information on actual quantity of outputs produced or delivered, and evidence of measurable progress on outcomes, associated with the programs or services delivered by each ministry for the last completed fiscal year Published information on activities performed in relation to service delivery that are undertaken by each ministry for the last completed fiscal year.
-Annual budget document/s and/or supporting budget documentation Ministry budget statements or annual reports Other documents on ministry service delivery plans containing performance information
+Time period Coverage Data requirements/calculation Data sources Outputs and outcomes of the last outcomes quantity of outputs produced or delivered, and evidence ompleted of measurable progress on quantity of outputs produced Annual budget document/s and/or supporting budget documentation.
+Ministry budget statements or annual reports. completed fiscal year. outcomes, associated with the by each ministry for the last Other documents on ministry service delivery plans containing performance information. performance information.

-\Services managed and financed by other tiers of government should be included if the CG significantly finances such services through reimbursements or earmarked grants, or uses other tiers of government as implementing agents.
+^{}Services managed and financed by other tiers of government should be included if the CG significantly finances such services through reimbursements or earmarked grants, or uses other tiers of government as implementing agents.